SiFTW/MitchellLabWebsite/content/funding/accomplishments.md

 weight = 50  # Order that this section will appear.

 title = "Funding"
-subtitle = "Previous and ongoing grant funding received."
+subtitle = "Previous and ongoing funding."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format